mjoblin/punytunes/README.md

 rustup target add x86_64-apple-darwin
 ```

-And then build the application from the project root:
+Then build the application from the project root:

 ```
 pnpm tauri build --target universal-apple-darwin